Published October 2017

 Gumtree.co.za was started in London, to connect Australians, New Zealanders and South Africans who were either planning to move and needed accommodation.

-Bidorbuy pops up again on research, as well as news24.co.za, then www.vanguardngr.com, www.nairaland.com and www.alwafd.org (research shows high usage… but I honestly can’t tell what the site says), and www.kalahari.net
+Bidorbuy.co.za pops up again on my research, as well as news24.co.za, then www.vanguardngr.com, www.nairaland.com and www.alwafd.org (research shows high usage… but I honestly can’t tell what the site says), and www.kalahari.net

-Most revenue in South Africa with high website usage?
+What is the most revenue generated in South Africa with high website usage?

-Standard bank and First Rand.
-How much revenue is generated from the internet?
-I have no idea.
-All banks are shifting attention to cell phone applications… it has to therefore mean big business.
+Standard Bank and First Rand.
+How much revenue is generated from the Internet?
+I have no idea, but all banks are shifting attention to cell phone applications, therefore, it must mean big business.

-Some context: Standard Bank of South Africa Limited is one of South Africa's largest financial services groups, operating in 20 countries across Africa.
-Revenue, Decrease US$ 8.61 Billion (2016).
-Net income.
-Decrease US$ 1.54 Billion (2016).
+Some context: Standard Bank of South Africa Limited is one of South Africa's largest financial service groups, operating in 20 countries across Africa.
+Revenue decrease US$ 8.61 Billion (2016).
+Net income decrease US$ 1.54 Billion (2016).

-Now, I know compared to a bank, that is really a very small percentage.
+Now, I know that compared to a bank that is really a very small percentage.

-But, try compare the running costs of a bank versus Kalahari and Takealot?
+But, try comparing the running costs of a bank to that of Kalahari and TakeAlot?

-Kalahari and Takealot was in all respects the biggest merger of web based companies in Africa that I can find in research.
+Kalahari and TakeAlot were, in all respects, the biggest merger of web based companies in Africa that I can find in research.

 What about likes and followers in SA?

 This area is dominated by musicians and bands.
-In terms of companies, in South Africa, www.news24.co.za pops up again in research, and then Playboy South Africa.
+In terms of companies, in South Africa, www.news24.co.za pops up in my research again, and then Playboy South Africa.

-Sissy Boy has a top rank, and it has an Ecomm shop… this might be the most popular pure web based company in SA: www.sissyboyjeans.com
+Sissy Boy has a top rank, and it has an e-commerce shop.
+This might be the most popular pure web based company in SA: www.sissyboyjeans.com

 With that said, its web traffic from siteworthtraffic.com is only 4000 unique visitors per month.

-I have also personally seen M-Pesa – money transferring app in Kenya. www.safaricom.co.ke
+I have also personally seen M-Pesa – a money transferring app in Kenya. www.safaricom.co.ke

-Also from Kenya, MedAfrica – medical related, helps with basic information on conditions and linking users with doctors or service providers. www.medafrica.org
+Also from Kenya, MedAfrica – medical related, helps with basic information on conditions and links users to doctors or service providers. www.medafrica.org

-The one I think is the best pure blood options in Africa is the Africa Travel Guide: TomsApps.com suite of world travel guides, the Africa Travel Guide with comprehensive information on over 1 000 destinations.
-The reason I love this one, is because it bypasses the main challenge, which is access to data / the internet, and this app can work the majority of its tasks with no Internet connection!
+The one that I think is the best pure-blood options in Africa is the Africa Travel Guide: TomsApps.com suite of world travel guides.
+The Africa Travel Guide has comprehensive information of over 1 000 destinations.
+The reason I love this one is because it bypasses the main challenge, which is access to data/the Internet, and this app can work the majority of its tasks with no Internet connection!

 Worldwide, no really big name companies come from Africa at all.
 Actually, I could not find even one.

-What is interesting is on the list I found, one of the local companies doing well worldwide did not work in South Africa, I am referring to Groupon.
-The complete list for interest sake:
+What is interesting is that on the list I found, one of the local companies doing well worldwide did not work in South Africa.
+I am referring to Groupon.

-If we just googled the most needed services and products in Africa, it is not hard to find several un-exploded needs that could do well with the benefits found using a web based platform.
+If we just Google the most needed services and products in Africa, it is not hard to find several un-explored needs that could do well with the benefits found using a web based platform.
 Fields like personal care, entertainment, transport and logistics, information and technology.